-1. The social security provision which is most important to working families with low incomes, is Child Benefit.
-It plays a vital part in action to alleviate the unemployment trap and so in our strategy of improving incentives for everyone.

-2. For this reason I am glad to be able to tell the House that from November 1983 the rate will be increased by 11 per cent to £6.50.
+- 1. The social security provision which is most important to working families particularly those with low incomes, is Child Benefit.
+It plays an important part in easing the unemployment trap and so in our strategy of improving incentives for everyone. - 2.
+For this reason I am glad to be able to tell the House that from November 1983 the rate will be increased from £5.85 to £6.50.
 One parent benefit will be correspondingly increased to £4.05.
-On the basis of our inflation forecast this will take the real value of Child Benefit above its level in April 1979.
-It will in fact be worth more than ever before.
+On the basis of our inflation forecast, both benefits will be worth more than ever before.
+I know that the House will welcome this very warmly.

+BLOCK K: OTHER BENEFITS, AND CHARITIES
-1. But this Government also gives special priority to help for the sick and the elderly, and for widows.
-I am proposing further measures to increase that help.

-2. In my first Budget I exempted from tax war widow's pensions and widow's child dependency allowances.
+- 1. I have described the help we plan to give to the unemployed, to working families and to one parent families.
+This Government also gives special priority to help for the sick and disabled, and for widows.
+I am proposing further measures to increase that help. - 2.
+In my first Budget I exempted from tax war widow's pensions and widow's child dependency allowances.
 In 1980 I introduced a bereavement allowance to benefit widows in the tax year of their husband's death.
-However, because their income in that year is already covered by other allowances, about four out of five newly widowed women receive no financial benefit from that allowance.
-Accordingly, it will now be extended to cover the year after the husband's death as well.
-At a cost of some £30 million in a full year.
-The number of widows benefiting from the bereavement allowance will more than double.

-3. We also intend to provide significant new help for about 70,000 invalidity pensioners.
+However, because their income in that year is already covered by other allowances, many newly widowed women receive no financial benefit from that allowance.
+Accordingly, it will now be extended to cover the year after the husband's death as well, at a cost of some £30 million in a full year.
+This change will more than double the number of widows benefiting from the bereavement allowance. - 3.
+We also intend to provide significant new help for about 55,000 invalidity pensioners.
 Until now this vulnerable section of our society has, through the so-called "invalidity trap", been excluded from receiving the long term rate of supplementary benefit.
-I am glad to be able to tell the House that we intend to amend the regulations so that people who have been on incapacity benefits for a year will qualify for the long term rate.
+I announced earlier that the unemployed over 60 will now be entitled to the long term rate.
+We are extending that to the sick and disabled over 60.
+In addition I am glad to be able to tell the House that we also intend to amend the regulations so that people under 60 who have been on incapacity benefits for a year will qualify for the long term rate.
 This will get rid of the so-called invalidity trap.
 And quite right too.

-4. There will also be an increase from £20 to £22.50 in the amount which disabled and chronically sick people can earn before their benefit is reduced.
-And we shall increase from £2,500 to £3,000 the limit above which savings disqualify people for supplementary benefit.
+There will also be an increase from £20 to £22.50 in the amount which disabled and chronically sick people can earn before their benefit is reduced.

+- 4. While we need to ensure that social security benefits go to those most in need, I am concerned that we should not discourage people from saving.
+We shall therefore increase from £2,500 to £3,000 the limit above which savings disqualify people for supplementary benefit.
 There will be an additional disregard of £1500 for the surrender value of life assurance policies.
-And we shall also increase to £500 the corresponding limit for single payments of supplementary benefits to help with exceptional expenditure.

-5. We also propose to replace the vehicle scheme for war pensioners with a cash allowance at a rate which will continue their traditional preference over civilian benefits.
+And we shall also increase to £500 the corresponding limit for single payments of supplementary benefits to help with exceptional expenditure. - 5.
+We also propose to replace the vehicle scheme for war pensioners with a cash allowance at a rate which will continue their traditional preference over civilian benefits.